Living Learning Communities

 Health professions living-learning community(Chase Hall)

-New for Fall 2015, the Health Professions Living-Learning Community is designed to provide support to students who are interested in health-related fields including nursing; public health; social work; exercise science; marriage and family therapy; recreation and leisure studies; and communication disorders.
+The Health Professions Living-Learning Community is designed to provide support to students who are interested in health-related fields including nursing; public health; social work; exercise science; marriage and family therapy; recreation and leisure studies; and communication disorders.
 SCSU is the only school in Connecticut that offers these disciplines under a single umbrella.
 Research highlights that clients are best served when professionals collaborate.
 This community will focus on the shared experiences of residents interested in these fields of study.
 Specific programming will be centered around topics including academic support, career exploration, and the utilization of on-campus student support offices.
 Additional support for members of this community will be provided by SCSU student leaders who have similar interests and who are looking to share their experience with their younger peers.

 How Do I Request a Living Learning Community